rylCodes/Inventory-Management-System/README.md

 ## Deployment
 - **Frontend:** Hosted on Azure Static.
 - **Backend:** Deployed on Azure App Service.
-Please note that the actual backend source code for authorized users is deployed in a separate Git repository.
-The backend code available in this repository is for Guest Mode only.
-During deployment, you may see errors due to the deployment of both frontend and backend code together, but the actual deployed application is fully functional.
+Please note that the actual backend source code, which utilizes Azure PostgreSQL for authorized users, is deployed in a separate private Git repository.
+The backend code available for Guest Mode can be found in the [guest-invenia-backend](https://github.com/rylCodes/guest-invenia-backend/) repository.

 ## Future Plans
 - **WebSocket Integration:** Notifications will transition to WebSocket for real-time updates.